 Rehabilitation units must either achieve a 20% improvement over existing conditions based on pre-rehabilitation "duct leakage" and "dwelling unit air filtration" rates or meet new construction standards for specified duct and envelope leakage rates.
-All projects must complete a "pre-rehab" duct leakage and dwelling air infiltration test to determine a baseline.
-To arrive at the pre-rehabilitation leakage rates, all units or a sampling of units in accordance with RESNET protocols shall be tested.
-The same units tested pre-rehabilitation shall be tested post-rehabilitation.

 3. Bathroom fans

 Fans must be Energy STAR certified, wired with a light, and equipped with either a humidistat or a timer that ensures the fan operates for a minimum of ten minutes once the fan has been switched off.